White House: Top scientist mistreated staff, apologizes

 An internal review last year, prompted by a workplace complaint, found evidence that Lander, the director of the Office of Science and Technology Policy and science adviser to President Joe Biden, bullied staffers and treated them disrespectfully.
 That put him at odds with Biden's day-one directive that he expected “honesty and decency” from all who worked for his administration and would fire anyone who shows disrespect to others “on the spot.”

-The White House said senior administration officials had met with Lander about his actions and management of the office.
-It said Lander and OSTP are required to take certain corrective actions as part of the review.
+White House press secretary Jen Psaki said senior administration officials had met with Lander about his actions and management of the office.

 People are also reading…

-“White House leadership met with Dr. Lander to discuss the seriousness of the matter and the President’s expectation that all staff interactions be conducted with respect,” the White House said.
-“We take this incredibly seriously and we are taking swift action to ensure that it doesn’t happen again.”
+Psaki added, “The president has been crystal clear with all of us about his high expectations of how he and his staff should be creating a respectful work environment."

+Pressed why Lander still had a job despite Biden's comments, Psaki said the administration was following a “process” to handle workplace complaints.

-The White House said the review did not find “credible evidence” of gender-based discrimination and that the reassignment of the staffer who filed the original complaint was “deemed appropriate.”
+The White House said Lander and OSTP are required to take certain corrective actions as part of the review.
+It also said the review did not find “credible evidence” of gender-based discrimination and that the reassignment of the staffer who filed the original complaint was “deemed appropriate.”

 On Friday, Lander issued an apology to staffers in his office, acknowledging “I have spoken to colleagues within OSTP in a disrespectful or demeaning way.”